nfmelendez/zoxial/README.md

 License
 ===============
 Under the Apache License, Version 2.0,
-Can be used for commercial companies.
+Can be used by commercial companies.

 Tech we love
 ===================